floatereye/termux-dyndns/README.md

-termux-ddns-freedns is a C program that updates your IP on FreeDNS (https://freedns.afraid.org) using their API and token, saves the response in a JSON file, and supports an optional delay.
+termux-ddns-freedns updates your IP on FreeDNS (https://freedns.afraid.org) using their API and token, saves the response in a JSON file, and supports an optional delay.

 ```
 Install: